breatheco-de/the-misspell-chalenge/README.md

 <!-- endhide -->
 Learning in public means collaboration, and you don't have to be an expert to collaborate.
 Misspells come to the rescue!

-The perfect ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or git expertise.
+THE PERFECT ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or git expertise.

 ## 📝 Instructions

 Find one misspell on the BreatheCode lessons, projects or exercises and create a pull request with the fix.

-### 1. To fix a misspell on a BreatheCode Lesson:
+### 1. To fix a Misspell on a BreatheCode Lesson:

 ![Github logo on BreatheCode lesson](https://github.com/breatheco-de/the-misspell-chalenge/blob/master/github-logo.png?raw=true)